MichaelFitzurka/site-workshops-fiercesw-network/redhat/content/workshops/secure_software_factory/lab04.md

 # Login through SSO with Jenkins
 Go into your CI/CD project and find the running Jenkins Pod.

-Click the external route (https://jenkins&hellip;) to go into your Jenkins Server
+Click the External Route to go into your Jenkins Server

 <img src="../images/jenkins_pod.png" width="900" />